IN-CORE/incore-docs/pyincore/docs/source/analyses.rst

 2. **Tornado ID** A tornado ID for calculating power network damage.
 The tornado is defined by its shape file.
 3. **Electric Power Network Node ID** A power nodes shapefile dataset you want to calculate damage for.
 4. **Electric Power Network Link ID** A power network link shapefile dataset you want to calculate damage for.
-5. **Mapping ID** Tower and pole fragility mapping on Incore-service.
-It should implicitly define the fragilities (tower and pole) to be used in the calculation.

 Transportation recovery analysis